BATCH-4-Devops/Online-Learning-Management-System/README.md

 * Exceptions:

 1. Registration page re-appears with appropriate message if user enters invalid name or invalid email-ID or invalid password.
-2. Registration page re-appears with appropriate message if the email-ID is already registered with Shopping website.
+2. Registration page re-appears with appropriate message if the email-ID is already registered with Learning website.
 3. Registration page shows "resend" button, in case the activation code is not entered in the first 5 minutes after the mail has been sent.
 4. Registration page will not show any special message if the email-ID is not reachable.
 It just prompts for activation code, as usual.

-### G0001-002: Login with Inactive Glarimy-ID ###
+### G0001-002: Login with Inactive LearnEdu-ID ###

 * Actor: User with Inactive Email-ID

 * Pre Condition:

-1. User should have a registered Email ID and password with Shopping website.
+1. User should have a registered Email ID and password with Learning website.

 * Input: